 You can start at any node and check whether you can reach all other nodes.
-If you can reach a node, v, you can reach any of the neighbors of v, which is any node connected by v by an edge.
+If you can reach a node, v, you can reach any of the neighbors of v, which are the nodes connected to v by an edge.

 Suppose we start at node s.
-We can mark s as “seen”, then we can mark its neighbors.
-Then we mark the neighbor’s neighbors, and so on, until we can’t reach any more nodes.
+We can mark s as “seen” and mark its neighbors.
+Then we mark the neighbor’s neighbors, and their neighbors, and so on, until we can’t reach any more nodes.
 If all nodes are seen, the graph is connected.